Collocations for mystery - noun

 He is the author of several murder mysteries.

-VERB + MYSTERY
+VERB + mystery

-be, present (sb with), remain
+present (sb with),

 How these insects actually communicate presents something of a mystery.